dcmvdbekerom/PyTexPlot/README.md

 =========
 By Dirk van den Bekerom

-This package allows one to include plots in LaTeX by generating them with python files.
+This package allows one to include plots in LaTeX by generating them with Python files.

 Installation
 ============